pcclarke/pcclarke.github.io/portfolio/civ/index.md

 ---
 layout: page
 id: civ
-title: Civilization 4 Technology Poster
+title: Civilization 4 Technology Wheel
-excerpt: A redesign of the technology tree Sid Meier's Civilization 4 for accuracy and clarity.
+excerpt: A redesign of the technology trees in Sid Meier's Civilization for accuracy and clarity.
 permalink: /portfolio/civ/
 tags: portfolio
 ---